lgeneslaw/NBA-Championship-Ages/README.md

 NBA-Youngest-Champions
 ======================
 youngest.py scrapes data from basketball-reference.com and applies statistical analysis to determine which NBA teams were the "youngest" and "oldest" to win a championship.
-For more details, download findings.html.
+For more details, download findings.html and wage.png, then open findings.html in your browser.